Iowa drubs Minnesota 35-7 for 6th straight win for the pig - WHIZ News

 Jack Koerner and Riley Moss each picked off Tanner Morgan for the Gophers quarterback’s first two-interception game in two years, and Zach VanValkenburg had three of the team’s four sacks.
 Iowa’s defense has a streak of 11 straight games with at least one interception.

-The Hawkeyes (2-2) had to wait to hoist the 98-pound bronze pig until they reached the locker room for virus protocols, but their 16th win in the last 20 games against their border-state rival to the north was just as sweet.
+The Hawkeyes (2-2) had to wait to hoist the 98-pound bronze pig until they reached the locker room out of respect to the virus protocols required to get the season going, but their 16th win in the last 20 games against their border-state rival to the north was just as sweet.

+“I was the first person to get into the locker room, and I tried to pick it up by myself.
+It’s a little heavier than I thought,” said defensive end Chauncey Golston.

-Minnesota’s Mohamed Ibrahim rushed for 144 yards on 33 attempts, but the junior tailback who entered the evening with the highest rushing average in the FBS didn’t come close to controlling the game like he did the last two weeks.
-Ibrahim rushed for 431 yards and eight scores against Maryland and Illinois, but the normally stout Iowa defensive line considerably narrowed his lanes.
+Minnesota’s Mohamed Ibrahim rushed for 144 yards on 33 attempts, but the junior tailback who entered the evening with the highest rushing average in the FBS didn’t come close to controlling the game like the last two weeks.

+“You’ve got to give it up to ’em.
+They came in with a good game plan, and it worked,” said Ibrahim, who rushed for 431 yards and eight scores against Maryland and Illinois.

 Minnesota (1-3) had seven penalties for 75 yards in the first half and just 110 total yards on offense.
-With his team trailing 14-0 in the third quarter, coach P.J.
-Fleck opted for a 39-yard field goal that was blocked — leaving a 17-play, 74-yard drive with no points.
+With his team trailing 14-0 in the third quarter, Fleck opted for a 39-yard field goal that was blocked — leaving a 17-play, 74-yard drive that lasted nearly 11 minutes with no points.
 Goodson broke off a 45-yard run on the next snap.

+“We just couldn’t get going enough to get in that rhythm,” Fleck said.

-Spencer Petras went 9 of 18 for 111 yards passing and one touchdown to Ihmir Smith-Marsette, plus one interception for Iowa.
+Nico Ragaini and Mekhi Sargent each rushed for scores, and Spencer Petras went 9 of 18 for 111 yards passing and one touchdown to Ihmir Smith-Marsette, plus one interception for Iowa.
+Smith-Marsette returned from a one-game suspension for a drunken driving charge.

+The Hawkeyes, who went 10-3 last year and finished 15th in the Associated Press poll, five spots behind the Gophers, lost their first two games this season to Purdue and Northwestern by a combined five points.
+They’ve recovered deftly, winning their last two games by a combined 84-14.

 THE TAKEAWAY